uxora-com/xpenology-docker/README.md

 KVM VirtualMachine of Xpenology DSM running in a docker container, which can be run directly from docker-hub by specifying a BOOTLOADER_URL.

-This is just a kvm in docker which has been configured (and tested) to run xpenology dsm 6.2.3/7.0.1 with jun and redpill xpenology bootloader.
+This is just a kvm in docker which has been configured (and tested) to run xpenology dsm 6.2.3/7.0.1 with jun and redpill bootloader.
 So technicaly it can run any bootloader you provide.

 Latest tested (dor DS3615xs):
-- 6.2.3 with Jun's 1.03b
+- 6.2.3 with Jun's 1.03b (virtio+9p)
-- 7.0.1 with redpill (working but need more testing)
+- 7.0.1 with redpill (virtio+9p)

 UPDATE:
-- PID, VID and SN (Serial Number), which can be now set in variable, is now directly changed in bootloader during first boot.
+- PID, VID and SN (Serial Number) can now be pass as parameter to Docker, the bootloader is modified during the first boot.
 - Redpill bootloader compatibility

 The project is based on [segator/xpenology-docker](https://github.com/segator/xpenology-docker) project which is based on [BBVA/kvm](https://github.com/BBVA/kvm) project.

-## Warning
+## Warning / Disclaimer

 This system is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support and it has not been proven  stable/reliable.

-So if DATA LOSS happens by using this system, this is ONLY on your own responsibility.
+So DATA LOSS can happens by using this system due to its instability, SO this is ONLY on your own responsibility to use.

 If you are happy with the testing of this product, I would highly recommend you to go for an original Synology hardware especially for PRODUCTION environment where data is critical.

-## Repositories/Tutorial
+## Repositories / Tutorial

 Source code : https://github.com/uxora-com/xpenology-docker